vatpac-technology/sops/docs/enroute/Brisbane Centre/ISA.md

 ## Sector Responsibilities
 ISA and its subsectors are purely Classes A, E and G of airspace.
 [Standard separation procedures](../../../separation-standards) apply.
+ARA is responsible for sequencing and issuing descent to aircraft bound for YBSG.

 ## STAR Clearance Expectation
 ### Handoff